JaranMellerud/BatteryNotifier/README.md

-# charger_notifier
+# BatteryNotifier
 The battery of a computer should be powered in the range between 40% and 80% to optimize its lifespan.
-Charger Notifier monitors the computers battery and gives you a notification when it is time to plug in or unplug the charger, so that you can make sure that your battery stays healthy for as long time as possible.
+BatteryNotifier monitors the computers battery and gives you a notification when it is time to plug in or unplug the charger, so that you can make sure that your battery stays healthy for as long time as possible.
 ## Getting Started
 ### Prerequisites
 To run the script, you need to have the Python interpreter installed on your computer.
 You also need to run a Linux distribution.